MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/lobby/lobby-invites.md

 ### Joining a lobby by in-game invites

 * A member of a lobby may invite another player to that lobby directly via the lobby service.
-* This will share the lobby's connection string with the invited player.
+* This invite shares the lobby's connection string with the invited player.
-* The invited player will receive the invitation via __PFLobbyInviteReceivedStateChange__ and can use the attached connection string to join the lobby.
+* The invited player receives the invitation via __PFLobbyInviteReceivedStateChange__ and can use the attached connection string to join the lobby.
 * These invites work cross-platform but only work in-game.

 ### Joining a lobby by platform invites

 * Members of the lobby can directly share the lobby's connection string with other players over platform-specific invite mechanisms.
-* These invites will not work cross-platform but can be received without the recipient already running the game.
+* These invites don't work cross-platform but can be received without the recipient already running the game.
 * Once the invited player receives the connection string via the platform mechanism, they can use the attached connection string to join the lobby.

-## Client SDK example
+## Example sending and receiving invites using the Lobby and Matchmaking SDK

 Use __PFMultiplayerStartListeningForLobbyInvites__ on the invite recipient to enable receiving in-game invites.

-The invitation listener will report its status as __Listening__ once it has been successfully setup.
+The invitation listener will change its status as __Listening__ once it has been successfully set up.

 ```cpp
 HRESULT AllowInvitations(